xavier-alexandre/argent-wallet/README.md

 # Argent Assessment

-A web app that accepts an Ethereum address / ENS, and displays its ETH balance, number of guardians (if the address is an Argent wallet), and its ERC20 holdings.
+A [Next.js](https://nextjs.org) application that accepts an Ethereum address / ENS, and displays its ETH balance, number of guardians (if the address is an Argent wallet), and its ERC20 holdings.

 ![App screenshot](./docs/appScreenshot.png)